unageek/graphest/rust/tests/README.md

   cargo t --release --test graph -- --test-threads=4
   ```

-  Each execution can consume up to ~1GiB of RAM (peak usage can be higher), so here we use `--test-threads=4` to limit the number of concurrent executions.
+  Each execution can consume up to ~1 GiB of RAM (peak usage can be higher), so here we use `--test-threads=4` to limit the number of concurrent executions.

 - You can time each test with: